Karen Hellier is a freelance writer and eBay entrepreneur. She lives happily in the mountains of North Georgia with her

 My average earnings annually: $13,000

 My first child was born in May of 1991, and after his birth, I left my job determined to make money from home so I could be with him daily.
 I wanted to have a few months alone with him, just he and I, every day first, so I didn't start my home daycare until he was six months old.

 I had to pay a $10 licensing fee, then get approved by the state of Connecticut, which included a visit by a state daycare worker.
-This resulted in a list of items that needed to be changed in my home, such as wooden radiator covers needed to be fitted onto the metal radiators in my 40-year-old home.
+This resulted in a list of items that needed to be changed in my home, such as having wooden radiator covers fitted onto the metal radiators in my 40-year-old home.
 Outside, in the backyard, a fence was needed so the children could play in an enclosed area.

-I was never full by state standards, but had between 3 and five children in my care each day, so that I could give each child more individual attention.
+I was never full by state standards, but I had between three and five children in my care each day so that I could give each child more individual attention.
 I had a routine that the kids and I followed every day.
 We also went on weekly field trips to get out of the house.
 This ended up being as good for me as it was for them, so we all had something to look forward to.
 I always had another adult with me when we went on field trips.

 I loved doing daycare, but when my son was two years old, I had a miscarriage, which was devastating to me.
 I decided I needed to focus on my own family.
 I continued daycare until I got pregnant with twins and had to start bed rest at five months.

-Although I thought I would go back to daycare once the twins were one-year-old, I found out having twins, and a 3-year-old was already like having my own private daycare, so tried to figure out another business to do at home which led to...
+Although I thought I would go back to daycare once the twins were one year old, I found out that having twins and a 3-year-old was already like having my own private daycare, so I tried to figure out another business to do at home.
+This led to . . .